Assessment is used to provide pupils, teachers and parents with information to target improvements and celebrate

 The school is very keen that the formats used are fully understood by pupils and parents.
 The school’s agreed assessment procedures are monitored frequently, to ensure consistency across departments.

-Staff give grades for Effort, to note whether students are on track to meet their target in Years 7, 8 and 9 with forecast grades at Key Stage 4.
+Staff give grades for Effort/Attitude to Learning, and note whether students are on track to meet their target in Years 7, 8 and 9 with forecast grades at Key Stage 4.